 Emergency Communication Center

-The University Emergency Communication Center (ECC) is directed by the Police Chief and is part of the University Police Department.
-This center provides 24 hour emergency dispatching and radio communications for the UAF Police Department, the UAF Fire Department (both on campus and the contracted University Fire Service Area off campus area) and the fire departments in the Denali Park area.
+The University Emergency Communications Center (ECC) is directed by the Police Chief and is part of the University Police Department.
+This center provides 24 hour emergency dispatching and radio communications for the UAF Police Department.
 Any emergency call generated, either through cell phones, regular LAN phone lines, or by the emergency call boxes located throughout the UAF campus, come to the University's own dispatching center where police officers, firefighters, ambulances and medics are dispatched and respond directly from the UAF campus.

 - The center is responsible for monitoring all on campus alarm systems and the off-campus and Rural Campus alarms of University owned or leased buildings.